Morocco Trek, Jebel Sarhro

 Within a day's drive of Marrakech, sandwiched between the Sahara Desert and the High Atlas Mountains, lies a spectacular area of mountains and canyons known as 'The Jebel Sarhro'.
 They are a part of the Anti Atlas mountain chain.

-Together with Oscar (our son), you will trek through this pristine landscape of peaks, gorges and deep river valleys - crossing the Valle du Dades and hike up through The Valley of the Roses towards the High Atlas Massif and Mount Mgoun.
+We will trek through this pristine landscape of peaks, gorges and deep river valleys - crossing the Valle du Dades and hike up through The Valley of the Roses towards the High Atlas Massif and Mount Mgoun.

-We also have the full ground support of our good Moroccan friend, Slimane Baadoud, and his wonderful team of Berber Muleteers and their mules.
+We will have the full ground support of our good Moroccan friend, Slimane Baadoud, and his wonderful team of Berber Muleteers and their mules.
 Using their local knowledge and comprehensive equipment, they help make this trek stunning and unforgettable.

 Along the way you will come into contact with remote Berber villagers and nomads.